Part Two: Disciplinary Issues, Managing Leave and Sickness Absence

 - There is no legal right to paid leave for public holidays.
 Any right to paid time off for these holidays depends on the terms of an employee’s contract.

 - Public holidays can be counted towards an employee’s statutory 28 days of paid holiday.

 Dealing with sickness absence at any time of year can be difficult for employers and whilst you may decide to exercise some leniency around Christmas time, bear in mind that productivity and morale can suffer if there are high levels of employee absenteeism.
 At the same time, you must ensure that your employees are “fit to work”.
 For example, a hangover is generally not an adequate reason for sickness absence, however, think about how this could affect your business if the employee is required to operate machinery or is constantly running to the bathroom to be sick.

 A gentle reminder in the run up to Christmas may be all that is required to confirm that the company sickness and absence policy still applies, and additionally your staff have a responsibility to ensure that they are fit to perform the role they are employed to do.
 Specify that any unauthorised absences or patterns of absence may result in disciplinary proceedings.

 We’re here to help if you need us!

 Our Employers’ Guide to Christmas may leave you feeling that organising the office Christmas party is a daunting prospect but if you follow our tips and advice there is no reason why your event will not be a highly enjoyable occasion (and earn you a few brownie points with your staff!).

-As an employer, the key to enjoying a hassle free Christmas is to plan ahead and try to find the happy medium between work and play.
-December can be a disruptive month, so be sensitive to those that find this time of year of difficult and be prepared to be flexible, avoiding the festive pitfalls.
+As an employer, the key to enjoying a hassle-free Christmas is to plan ahead and try to find the happy medium between work and play.
+December can be a disruptive month, so be sensitive to those who find this time of year difficult and be prepared to be flexible, avoiding the festive pitfalls.
 As always, our employment law team is just a phone call away if you need any expert advice.